Roadworks and road closures in and around Harrogate - what motorists need to watch out for this week

 Motorists could be set for some disruption to their journeys this week with a number of roadworks and road closures set to be in place.

-North Yorkshire County Council will be carrying out essential maintenance work on 6 March
+Yorkshire Water will be carrying out essential maintenance work on 14 March

-The road will be closed and a diversion will be in place
+The road will be closed and a diversion will be put in place

 There will be a traffic control system (stop/go boards) in place and delays are expected

-North Yorkshire County Council will be carrying out essential maintenance work on 7 March
+Yorkshire Water will be carrying out essential maintenance work on 15 March

-The road will be closed and a diversion will be in place

 For more information about roadworks and road closures across the Harrogate district, visit https://www.northyorks.gov.uk/roadworks-map